iamamitkumarsaini/pushy-dime-8312/README.md

 # Google Digital Garage Clone
-This Website is a clone of Google Digital Garage Website by Google.
-The free online learning platform which delivers a full digital skills courses on it's platform.
+This Website is a clone of Google Digital Garage Website by Google.\n The free online learning platform which delivers a full digital skills courses on it's platform.

 ### Description